oguzgn/a-case-study-for-a-livestreaming-platform/README.md

 - Identify the most engaged users in each region.
 - Tailor content, advertisements, or rewards to specific regions with high user engagement.
 - Optimize livestream strategies by focusing on regions or users that contribute the most watch time.

-## Additional Notes
-- Ensure that your database tables (`livestream_enter`, `livestream_exit`, `user_entry`) are properly indexed to improve query performance.
-- Depending on your data size, consider optimizing the query using partitioning or caching for faster results.

 ## Conclusion
 This project provides valuable insights into user behavior during livestream events, specifically by identifying the top users in each region based on their total watch time.
 The query can be customized further to meet your specific needs, such as adjusting the number of top users or including additional user metadata.